shubhamsadare6626/springboot-producer/README.md

 - Java Development Kit (JDK) 8 or later
 - Docker

-# Run the following command to build and run the application:
+# Run the following command to build the application:
 - mvn clean install -DskipTests

+## Run the following command to start the application:
 - mvn spring-boot:run

 # Start a RabbitMQ instance using Docker:
+Run the following command to start a RabbitMQ instance using Docker:
 - docker run -d -it -p 15672:15672 -p 5672:5672 --name rabbitmq-local -e RABBITMQ_DEFAULT_USER=admin -e RABBITMQ_DEFAULT_PASS=admin rabbitmq:3-management

 ## Configuration

-The Spring Boot application can be configured by modifying the application.yml file in the src/main/resources directory.
+The Spring Boot application can be configured by modifying the `application.yml` file in the `src/main/resources` directory.

 - spring.application.name: The name of the Spring Boot application.
 - spring.rabbitmq.host: The hostname of the RabbitMQ server.